adamtiger/ai/README.md

 ## NArmedBandit

 The classical N armed bandit was solved with a TD like algorithm.
 The solution was tested in both stationary and non-stationary environments.

+## NNSharp

+This project aims for creating a library for running deep neural networks on C#.
+Only few alternatives are available and most of them are experimental.
+The project will incorporate other available solutions as well.

 ## Q-learning